-Self-Care: an Antidote to Stress
+Self-Care: An Antidote to Stress

-“Stressed souls need the reassuring rhythm of self-nurturing rituals.”
+Woman in bathtub“Stressed souls need the reassuring rhythm of self-nurturing rituals.”
 Sarah Ban Breathnach

 Do you find yourself doing things for others, with little or no time for yourself?
 Do you walk around feeling stressed out and irritable?
 Is there little room for joy, gratitude, and peace in your life?